scouten/ericscouten.dev/content/about/index.md

 ![StatShow](./statshow-icon.gif)

+**2021 Update: Remember when these icons looked large?
+I no longer have a machine to run these old programs on, so these are the icons I have.**

 So I wrote my own Telnet.
 I was consumed.
-I worked 60- and 70-hours weeks in a mad coding frenzy in July.
+I worked 60- and 70-hour weeks in a mad coding frenzy in July.
 (My job was supposedly 3/4 time.)
 Friends wondered if I had fallen off the planet.
 StatShow was born late in July and became a primary analysis tool in the office where I worked.
 This was